VikramRathodk/BmiCalculator/README.md

 # BmiCalculator
+Bmi calculator Is a flutter App
-Bmi calculator get the height in feet and inches And weight in kilograms Calculator bmi value accordingly then tell them about it is underweight ,healthy or overweight.
+Bmi calculator App get the height in feet and inches And weight in kilograms Calculator bmi value accordingly then tell them about it is underweight ,healthy or overweight.